 Undergoing treatment for fluid or mucus inside your lungs?
-Learn how you can support the treatment by removing the fluid from your lungs with effective breathing exercises.
+How you can support treatment by removing fluid from your lungs with breathing exercises.

-When fluid gets collected in the numerous air sacs inside the lungs, a condition medically known as pulmonary edema, usually leads to difficulty in breathing.
-There are several medical conditions that can result in fluid inside the lungs such as pneumonia, however, the most common cause is believed to be heart problems.
+Is taking deep breaths good for your lungs?
+When the fluid gets collected in the numerous air sacs inside the lungs, a condition is medically known as pulmonary oedema, usually breathing difficulty.
+Several medical conditions can result in the fluid inside the lungs, such as pneumonia.
+However, the most common cause is believed to be heart problems.
 Other factors that may lead to fluid in the lungs include exposure to certain toxins and medications, trauma to the chest wall and exercise.
-But, you will be pleasantly surprised to know that there are certain effective breathing exercises that you can try to get rid of fluid in lungs.
+You will be pleasantly surprised to know that there are specific efficient breathing exercises to eliminate fluid in the lungs.

 Here is how you can do it

 - Sit or stand straight with your head facing forward.

 - Place your hand on your abdominal region to ensure you are doing the exercise correctly.

 - Now take in a deep breath through your nose.
 And, while doing so you can count to 4 as you inhale.

 - Hold your breath for a count of 6 and then push air out of your lungs through your mouth as you count to 8.
 Your abdomen should expand when you exhale.